fencingbuddha/LinkGuard/backend/scripts/README.md

 # Scan Event Seeding for Admin Dashboard (Dev Only)

+> ℹ️ For full project setup and quick demo instructions, see the root `README.md`.

 This folder contains **development-only scripts** used to populate the database with realistic sample data so the **Admin Dashboard** displays meaningful metrics (totals, risk distribution, top risky domains, and daily trends).